French magistrates question fugitive auto magnate in Beirut - WTMJ

 Associated Press

-BEIRUT (AP) — A team of French investigators began questioning fugitive former auto magnate Carlos Ghosn in Beirut on Monday over suspicions of financial misconduct, Lebanese judicial officials said.
+BEIRUT (AP) — A team of French investigators began questioning ex-Nissan boss Carlos Ghosn in Beirut on Monday over suspicions of financial misconduct, Lebanese judicial officials said.

+The meeting marks the first opportunity for the auto magnate-turned-fugitive to defend himself against French allegations of financial misconduct since his 2018 bombshell arrest in Japan and escape to Lebanon a year later.

-The questioning at the Palace of Justice in Beirut was attended by members of the Lebanese judiciary, the officials said.
+The questioning at the Palace of Justice in Beirut — expected to last several days — was attended by members of the Lebanese judiciary, the officials said.
 They said seven French judges, most of them investigative magistrates and a prosecutor, were taking part in the questioning, which was attended by Lebanese prosecutor Imad Qabalan.

 Ghosn’s Lebanese and French lawyers said in a statement earlier Monday that their client will be questioned by “French investigating judges, in the context of legal proceedings organized by the Lebanese judicial authorities.”
 The statement added that the “hearing is a voluntary step taken” by Ghosn.

-During the questioning, which is expected to last several days, Ghosn will be assisted by one Lebanese and two French lawyers.
+Ghosn will be assisted by one Lebanese and two French lawyers during the questioning.

-Lavish parties in Versailles, questionable payments to an Omani car dealer, suspected tax evasion — these are the subjects of multiple investigations in France involving Ghosn’s actions as the head of the Renault-Nissan-Mitsubishi car alliance.
-They were opened amid new scrutiny of Ghosn after his shocking 2018 arrest in Japan.

-Ghosn had told the AP in an interview last week that he is campaigning to clear his name, and hopes the visit by French investigators to Lebanon will be his first real opportunity to defend himself since the bombshell arrest that transformed him from a visionary to a prisoner overnight.
+Ghosn’s defense team said they have “already identified serious procedural irregularities in the French dossiers.”
+The defense team said “abnormalities, which undermine the judicial process, are the result of the peculiar methods of the Japanese investigation” that was the primary source for building the French cases.

 It is an unusual move for French magistrates to question a suspect abroad.
 Ghosn, who was given sanctuary by Lebanese authorities, grew up in Lebanon and has Lebanese citizenship.
 Lebanon will not extradite him.